Milleus/tessara/README.md

 # Tessara
-Tessara is a Telegram bot that consolidates feedback from Telegram and store in Google Sheets.
+Tessara consolidates feedback from Telegram and store in Google Sheets.
 This utilizes Google Apps Script for web app hosting and Google CacheService for session management.

 # Why Tessara was created?
 Tessara was created to solve the problem of manual consolidation of feedback from user testing sessions.
 The main medium used for feedback submission was through Telegram, now Tessara automates that process.

 # How to use Tessara?
-1. Go to this link, [Tessara](https://drive.google.com/open?id=1DsyGflX_z7oSoMwmFbZr0Wx-zgrRcvUj_autISTPHsLrxEWTKDwVHYzc).
+As of now, there is no easy way to share this script without you giving me access to your spreadsheets.
+Therefore, the best option is to set it up yourself with your own bot, preferrably on a company Google Drive account where employees have access to.
+This way, even if spreadsheets are created by employees on the company Google Drive, the bot can always access them.

+Setting up with own bot:
+  1. Create a Telegram bot through @BotFather.
+  2. Create a Google Apps Script project and copy `Code.gs` and `index.html` into it.
+  3. Deploy web app on Google Apps Script interface, `Publish` > `Deploy as web app...`.
+Note that you will need to set access to `Anyone, even anonymous` otherwise your bot will not be able to talk to your web app, and also allow the script access to your Google Sheets.
+If prompted with App not verified warning, click `Advanced` and bypass.
+  4. Copy the web app URL (from Google Apps Script) and update `APP_URL` in Code.gs.
+  5. Copy API token (from Telegram @BotFather) and update `API_TOKEN` in Code.gs.
-2. On Google Apps Script interface, select `Run` > `Run Function` > `getMe`, this should trigger authorization prompt.
+  6. Check that API token is correct through Google Apps Script interface, `Run` > `Run Function` > `getMe`, and then view logs through `View` > `Logs`.
+You should see a JSON response with your bot details.
-3. Select `Review Permissions`, select Google account and Allow Tessara access.
-If it prompts that app isn't verified, click `Advanced` and `Go to Tessara (unsafe)`, and allow Tessara access.
-4. Add @tessara_bot to group.
-5. Use provided commands:
+  7. Set up webhook to your bot through Google Apps Script interface, `Run` > `Run Function` > `setWebhook`, and then view logs through `View` > `Logs`.
+You should see a JSON response that webhook has been set.
+  8. Re-deploy web app on Google Apps Script interface, `Publish` > `Deploy as web app...` > `Project version` > `New`.
+Note that you have to select a new version to deploy otherwise web app will not update.

+  You may also need to rename some hardcoded text such as `Tessara` and `@tessara_bot`.

+Once you have proper access, add your bot to the group and use the provided commands:
 - **/start_test (Google Sheets link)**

-  Start a new session with Google Sheets link to inform Tessara of where data should flow to.
+  Start a new session with Google Sheets link to inform your bot of where data should flow to.
   For example, `/start_test https://docs.google.com/spreadsheets/d/GOOGLE-SHEETS-ID/edit#gid=0`.
-  Note that Tessara must have access to your Google Drive account.

 - **/report (issue with optional hashtags)**